icebob/moleculer-java-site/docs/networking.md

 So, for example, if you want to use a "FastJSON" implementation, put the implementation reference in the "dependencies" block of the (build.gradle or pom.xml) build script, then set `readers` and `writers` to "fast".
 To verify, type "info" command into the REPL console.
-The "info" command will display the current Moleculer configuration, including the implementation of the JSON API.
+The "info" command will display the current Moleculer configuration, including the the JSON API which is in use.

 ### MessagePack Serializer